jasonsckrabulis/sckrabulis_etal_ribeiroia_mte/readme.md

 ### Change log

+* November 17, 2021: Fixed references in .R files to other scripts and datasets; other improvements for parity with Dryad submission
 * September 24, 2021: Replaced contents of `/code` with revised code
 * October 21, 2020: Replaced normal text files within `/code` with .R files
 * August 27, 2020: Repository complete for submission